ngaut/stackvm/spec.md

   - `chain_of_thoughts`: A string containing a comprehensive breakdown of the reasoning process.
     - The overall strategy for approaching the problem
     - Key decision points and rationale for choices made
+    - compliance_check: A structured analysis of how the plan adheres to best practices and avoids common errors.
     - Assumptions and their justifications
     - Potential alternative approaches considered
     - Expected outcomes of each major step